OMONa-E/Prediction-of-Product-Sales/README.md

 ## File Description

-- `Omona_Emmanuel_Prediction_of_Product_Sales.ipynb`: Jupyter Notebook containing the Python code for data cleaning, preprocessing, and EDA.
+- `Prediction_of_Product_Sales.ipynb`: Jupyter Notebook containing the Python code for data cleaning, preprocessing, and EDA.
 - `sales_predictions_2023.csv`: Dataset file containing the raw data used in the analysis.
+- `ML_model_for_product_sales_prediction.ipynb`: Jupyter Notebook containing the Python code for Machine Learning model

 ## Dependencies